Galway county hurling team: Colours and crest

 Galway's traditional colours are maroon and white.
 In the early years of GAA competition, Galway teams wore the colours of the Galway Senior Hurling Championship winner.
 In 1936, however, the county adopted maroon as its primary colour.
 A crest was added to the jersey in the 1950s, with a different crest for hurling than for football.
 Although the team most often wears white shorts and maroon socks, it has also worn an all maroon kit in the past.

 The hurling team began using the same jerseys and crest as the football team ahead of the 2013 National Hurling League.
 The new crest was mostly similar to the previous hurling crest, with the most notable differences being the angle of the boat, and the replacement of the letters CLG with GAA.

 Galway's final hurling crest was based on the coat of arms of Galway city, shown on the right, with the county's Irish name, Gaillimh, and the initials CLG written underneath (CLG being short for Cumann Lúthchleas Gael, the GAA's Irish name.)

-Kit evolution

 Team sponsorship

 The Supermac's fast food chain began sponsoring the team for the first time in 1989, with its name first featuring on team jerseys in 1991.
 The company announced its latest five-year sponsorship deal in November 2022, expected to last until 2027.